 The Courts and Tribunals (Electronic Processes Facilitation) Act 2013 Part 2 applies to this Act.

-[Section 4A inserted by No. 20 of 2013 s.
+[Section 4A inserted: No. 20 of 2013 s.
 41.]

 4. Terms used

 (1) If not defined in this Act, words and expressions in this Act have the same definitions as in the Criminal Procedure Act 2004 unless the contrary intention appears.